Raising carbon tax rate, building talent pipeline: MPs suggest ways to further S'pore's green transition

 Ensuring that Singaporeans have the right skills to meet the demands of a green economy was also discussed, with MPs throwing up suggestions such as rolling out sustainability-linked university courses or SkillsFuture courses that will help mid-career professionals gain the relevant skills.

-Minister for Trade and Industry Gan Kim Yong said: "As Singapore pursues our sustainability goals, many green jobs will be created that will require new green skills.
+Mr Gan said: "As Singapore pursues our sustainability goals, many green jobs will be created that will require new green skills.

 "A traditional car mechanic will need to learn how to repair an electric vehicle.
 A power engineer will need to learn about hydrogen, solar, and other renewable energies.
 An investment manager will need to learn about sustainability standards and green financing."